-You may ask the question, why is it so important to start your child’s aquatic education at a young age?
+You may ask the question, why is it so essential to start your child's aquatic education at a young age?

 The State Swim Program is delivered in three stages:

 Respect for the water: The child will not be fearful or panic in the water.
-The class will show them water is enjoyable and fun.
-It aims to reduce any anxiety the child may experience in other water based activities such as washing their hair
+The class will show them that water is enjoyable and fun.
+It aims to reduce any anxiety the child may experience in other water-based activities such as washing their hair

 Builds bonds: Parents, grandparents, aunties, uncles, guardians and friends can participate in the class, facilitating bonding between them and the child.

-Fear of the water: The longer the child is kept away from the water the greater the fear can become.
+- Fear of the water: The longer the child is kept away from the water, the higher the fear can become.

 Renee Moran (Operations Manager State Swim East Fremantle)